yugabyte/ybu/TFE/YBU-35/ybu-35.md

 ## Introduction

-In this hands-on lab, you will run a PostgreSQL workload on a multi-node Yugabyte Universe.
-In this example, you will use a three node cluster in a multi-zone topology that was set up in a previous lab.
-Each node will reside in the same region, but in a different availability zone.
-The purpose is to validate the Yugabyte Universe is functioning properly as well as examine the metric tools on the Yugabyte Platform.
+In this hands-on lab, you will use xCluster replication to connect two independent YugabyteDB universes in a multi-region topology.
+The reason why a client would want this type of topology is to create high availability and resiliency in different geographical regions.

+Up until now, you have created a single cluster that is geographically distributed across different availability zones.
+You can also stretch a cluster across different geographic regions as well.
+These topologies are considered synchronous replication.

+But clients who often only want to use this backup as an emergency option often can't justify the additional complexity or operational costs involved with a synchronous replication design that will multi-regional.
+These clients can use the asynchronous replication offered by xCluster to save and simplify, although the trade off is a decrease in consistency from transactional to timeline consistency due to the asynchronous nature of the replication.

+For a deeper dive into the different types of regional replication methodologies and their use cases, review the [Yugabyte docs on multi-region deployment](https://docs.yugabyte.com/latest/explore/multi-region-deployments/).

 ### Objective